Boston, MA and West Palm Beach, FL Family Immigration Lawyer—Sarah

 Upon obtaining a visa, you may qualify for an Adjustment of Status.
 The

-Immigration & Nationality Act allows an individual to change immigration
+Immigration and Nationality Act allows an individual to change immigration

-status while in the United States to a legal permanent resident.
+status while in the United States to a Lawful Permanent Resident (LPR).

-Adjustment of Status can provide permanent residence without having to return to
+Adjustment of Status can provide permanent residence without having to

 the United States (or those living within U.S. borders that are ineligible